valentinhon/webpage/website/pages/teaching.md

 I am teaching various courses at ensIIE.
 I am giving tutorials and practical sessions of almost all computer science modules of the first semester.
 I am also giving an adavanced course in the fifth semester about performance of distributed systems, introducing scheduling and performance analysis of distributed applications.

-For more details, please refer to the details [teaching](teaching.html) page.

 I am the head of the CIDM track, in partnership with the CEA.
 This track offers an advanced and complete program about HPC, BigData and Quantum computing.
 A full program description is available [here](https://www.ensiie.fr/formation).